✓ Updated May 2026

 Frequently Asked Questions

-When's the absolute best time to visit Arenal Volcano National Park to maximize my chances of seeing the volcano and enjoying good weather?
+When is the absolute best time to visit Arenal Volcano National Park to maximize my chances of seeing the volcano?

-What's the deal with the hot springs around Arenal?
-Are they all the same, and is there a local favorite that's less commercial?
+What's the deal with the hot springs?
+Are they all touristy, and do you have a favorite?

-How should I get around Arenal and to the park itself?
+How should I get around Arenal and La Fortuna?
 Is renting a car essential?

 What is the cheapest month to visit Arenal Volcano National Park, Costa Rica?